Weak nonlinearity for strong nonnormality: Introduction

 While the most unstable eigenmode eventually dominates the linear, small-amplitude dynamics, its shape and frequency may differ significantly from those of the nonlinear state when moving away from the bifurcation point.
 Fundamentally, the saturation amplitude can only be determined trough nonlinear considerations, and one must resort to a weakly or fully nonlinear analysis.
 Following the insight of Lev Landau, who introduced amplitude equations in analogy to phase transitions (\cite{Landau87}, §26), weakly nonlinear analyses using a multiple-scale approach leading to an equation for the bifurcated mode amplitude $A$ were performed in some pioneering works in the context of thermal convection \cite{Gor57,Malkus58}, parallel shear flows \cite{Stuart58, Stuart60, Watson60} and non-parallel \cite{Sipp07} shear flows.
 In theses studies, a so-called Stuart-Landau equation of the form $\mathrm{d}_T A = \lambda A - \kappa A \left | A \right |^2$ is obtained as a condition for non-resonance.
 When the real part of the nonlinear coefficient is strictly positive, $\Re(\kappa)>0$, the cubic term $A\left | A \right |^2$ is sufficient to capture the saturation amplitude, and the Stuart-Landau equation is an accurate model for supercritical bifurcations; otherwise it can be extended to describe subcritical bifurcations.
 Amplitude equations, which can also depend on space, are widely used to describe the spatiotemporal pattern formation in physical systems near threshold.
 Beyond hydrodynamics, this occurs in plasma physics, solidification fronts, nonlinear optics, laser physics, oscillatory chemical reactions, buckling of elastic rods, and many others fields of study (see \cite{Cross93} for a comprehensive review).
 More generally, while the form of the amplitude equation can often be deduced from symmetry considerations \cite{Fauve98,Crawford91}, its coefficients ($\lambda$ and $\kappa$ in the case of the Stuart-Landau equation) are evaluated with scalar products of fields computed at the bifurcation point.

-Other approaches exist to deduce the normal form, i.e. the amplitude equation which distillates the quintessence of the nonlinear behavior in the vicinity of a bifurcation point \cite{Manneville04, Guckenheimer83,Haragus11}.
-Common to all these approaches is the concept of center manifold, along which the dynamics are slow, while, under a spectral gap assumption, an adiabatic elimination ensures the slaving of damped modes.
+Other approaches exist to deduce the normal form, i.e. the amplitude equation which distillates the quintessence of the nonlinear behaviour in the vicinity of a bifurcation point \cite{Manneville04, Guckenheimer83,Haragus11}.
+Common to all these approaches is the concept of centre manifold, along which the dynamics are slow, while, under a spectral gap assumption, an adiabatic elimination ensures the slaving of damped modes.

 Regardless of whether the system is forced or freely evolving, an amplitude equation can only be constructed close to a bifurcation point.
-Indeed, only linearized systems with a neutral or weakly damped eigenmode may experience resonance, whose avoidance condition results in the amplitude equation.
+Indeed, only linearised systems with a neutral or weakly damped eigenmode may experience resonance, whose avoidance condition results in the amplitude equation.
 Not all systems possess such eigenmodes, and systems with a significantly damped spectrum are often encountered.
 Nevertheless, such systems are still of great importance in practice, owing to so-called nonnormal amplifying mechanisms.